Caring for Body, Mind and Spirit

 Cancer care that revolves around you means offering the best combination of therapies delivered by care providers with the highest level of expertise in their fields.
 We treat virtually all forms of cancer and offer some of the most technologically advanced diagnostic and treatment capabilities in the region.

 Our team works closely to make sure your care is seamlessly coordinated and compassionate.
 Our treatment options include:

 Overlake's surgery program continues to rank among the best in the area.
-With decades of combined experience, our surgeons provide compassionate, individualized care to our patients.
-Educating you is a cornerstone of our program, providing you with resources to make informed decisions about your care.
+With decades of combined experience, our surgeons provide compassionate, individualized care for our patients.
+Educating you is a cornerstone of our program in addition to providing resources to help you make informed decisions about your care.
 Our approach maximizes success and addresses your fears about living with and treating cancer.

 Our surgical team takes a multidisciplinary approach to its practice, working collaboratively with other Overlake staff, including medical oncologists, pathologists, radiologists, plastic surgeons, radiation oncologists, nurses, technicians and social workers.

 Pharmacological therapy (chemotherapy, estrogen-modulating therapy, targeted antibody therapy) includes agents that that enter your body orally in the form of a tablet, intramuscularly or intravenously through the insertion of a needle into a vein or a catheter.
 The underlying aim is to stop the growth of the cancer cells.